Research at the Department of Sociology

-Research at the IfS is characterized by a strong empirical orientation and a particular focus on international comparison, including societies beyond Europe.
+Research at the DoS is characterized by a strong empirical orientation and a particular focus on international comparison, including societies beyond Europe.
 Methodologically, projects use quantitative as well as qualitative approaches; many projects employ a life course perspective and multi-level analysis.
-Detailed information on current and completed research at the IfS is available here.
+Detailed information on current and completed research at the DoS is available here.

 - Work, Organisation and Social Integration